7 ways to clean gunky earrings to make your bling sparkle like new

 Want something even simpler?
 Boil some water, put it in a mug, then place your earrings in there and let them soak for about 20 minutes.
 Gently scrub with a clean toothbrush.
 This method won’t be quite as effective as a cleaning solution would, but it will definitely help.

 Earrings can be a little tricky to clean, especially if they’re tiny or have some sort of elaborate design.
 Grab a toothpick for those hard to reach areas!

 If all of the above tips sound like a little too much work, consider investing in a jewelry cleaner machine, like an iSonic or SparkleSpa.
-They give a thorough cleaning, are multi-purpose, and don’t require a lot of work on your part.
+Keep in kind that with these heavy-duty cleaners, the ultrasonic waves could dislodge any loose diamonds.
+But they’re a surefire way for a thorough cleaning, are multi-purpose, and don’t require a lot of work on your part.
 Win-win all around!